5 Best American Funds

 The best American Funds to hold are some of their oldest mutual funds with established track records.
-Therefore, American Funds can be good investments for long-term investors, such as those saving for retirement.
+These are the best types of funds for long-term investors, such as those saving for retirement.
 American Funds are sold primarily by brokers and they are often found in 401(k) plans all around the U.S.

 Some of the best qualities of American funds is that they are mostly team-managed, they have below-average expense ratios, and they often produce above-average returns for periods of 10 to 15 years or more.
 This makes mutual funds from the American Funds family good investments for long-term investors.

 - American Funds Growth Fund of America (AGTHX): As the name suggests, AGTHX primarily invests in large-cap growth stocks like Amazon (AMZN) and Alphabet (GOOG).
-However AGTHX often holds up to 10% foreign stocks, which may be an advantage or disadvantage, depending upon the performance of foreign stocks compared to U.S. stocks.
+However, AGTHX often holds up to 10% foreign stocks, which may be an advantage or disadvantage, depending upon the performance of foreign stocks compared to U.S. stocks.
 AGTHX does tend to outperform category averages in the long run, though, especially for periods up to 15 years or more.
 In shorter periods, AGTHX will likely fluctuate around average but this is a good quality like that of an index fund.

 - American Funds EuroPacific Growth (AEPGX): This fund is one of just a handful of foreign stock funds offered at American Funds and it's one of their best.
 AEPGX invests primarily in large-cap stocks outside of the U.S. Regional exposure focuses on Asia emerging markets and Europe.
 AEPGX is another example of American funds that rarely perform at the top of their category but consistently produce above-average returns, especially for long-term periods.

 - American Funds Investment Company of America (AIVSX): This is another large-blend fund like ANCFX and it's another in the American Funds lineup that is a solid long-term performer.
-AIVSX rarely holds less than 90% domestic stocks and most are large companies like Verizon (VZ) and Philip Morris (PM).
+AIVSX rarely holds less than 90% domestic stocks and most are large companies like MSFT and ExxonMobil (XOM).